racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Shell/Home.md

 [magic]: #/Q-Shell/MagicFunctions

-#PyLabs Q-Shell
+#Pylabs Q-Shell

-An important component of PyLabs is the Q-Shell.
-The Q-Shell is an exploratory shell based on [IPython][], and is fully integrated with the PyLabs framework.
+An important component of Pylabs is the Q-Shell.
+The Q-Shell is an exploratory shell based on [IPython][], and is fully integrated with the Pylabs framework.

 The main functions of the Q-Shell are:

 * install [Q-Packages][qp]
 * manage Q-Packages: create, update
-* manage [PyLabs Applications][pyapp]
+* manage [Pylabs Applications][pyapp]
-* manage PyLabs
+* manage Pylabs

 The main advantages of the Q-Shell are: